 The Legislated Review of Aged Care 2017 (Tune Review) recommended changes to how we allocate residential aged care places.
-We are undertaking an impact analysis to understand the implications on stakeholders of potential changes to the place allocation approach.
+We did an impact analysis to understand the implications for stakeholders of potential changes to the place allocation approach.
 Find out more about this analysis.

 The impact analysis is part of our work to improve choice for residential aged care.

-As part of the 2018–19 Budget More Choices for a Longer Life package, the Government provided in-principle support to change how we allocate residential aged care places to enable greater choice for consumers.
+As part of the 2018–19 Budget More Choices for a Longer Life package, the Government provided in-principle support to change how we allocate residential aged care places.
+This would provide greater choice for people who need care (consumers).
 Places are currently allocated to approved providers through the Aged Care Approvals Round (ACAR).
 The measure responds to recommendations in the Tune Review.

-- the Centre for Health Economics Research and Evaluation (CHERE) at the University of Technology Sydney
+- Professor Michael Woods, from the Centre for Health Economics Research and Evaluation (CHERE) at the University of Technology Sydney

-- StewartBrown, an aged care accounting and business advisory firm
+- Mr Grant Corderoy, Senior Partner at StewartBrown, an aged care accounting and business advisory firm.

-We consulted the public through a public discussion paper, jurisdictional forums and teleconferences in non-metropolitan areas.
+The public were consulted through a discussion paper, jurisdictional forums, and teleconferences in non-metropolitan areas.

-Almost 250 stakeholders across the country attended the forums and 59 written responses to the discussion paper were received.
+A total of 244 stakeholders across the country attended the forums (including teleconferences).
+We received 59 written responses to the discussion paper.
 This included representation from various sectors:

 - aged care